 D6.6 The equipment shall be standardized and calibrated on a regularly scheduled basis and after a critical repair or move as described in Standard Operating Procedures and in accordance with the manufacturer's recommendations.
 D6.6.1 All equipment with a critical measuring function shall be calibrated against a traceable standard, if available.
 Where no traceable standard is available, the basis for calibration shall be described and documented.
 D6.6.2 When equipment is found to be out of calibration or specification, there shall be a defined process for action required for cellular therapy products manufactured since the last calibration.
-D6.7 hall be a procedure that addresses the actions to take in the event of equipment ction or failure.
+D6.7 There shall be a procedure that addresses the actions to take in the event of equipment malfunction or failure.
 D6.8 Equipment shall conform to applicable laws and regulations.
-D6.9 mbers, expiration dates, and manufacturers of critical reagents and supplies and cation of key equipment used in each procedure shall be documented.
-D6.10 The Processing Facility shall use an inventory control system to document the availabili and identity of critical reagents and supplies.
+D6.9 Lot numbers, expiration dates, and manufacturers of critical reagents and supplies and identification of key equipment used in each procedure shall be documented.
+D6.10 The Processing Facility shall use an inventory control system to document the availability and identity of critical reagents and supplies.
 This shall include at a minimum: D6.10.1 A system to uniquely identify and track all critical reagents and supplies used to manufacture cellular therapy products.
 D6.10.2 A system to identify each cellular therapy product for which each critical reagent or supply was used.

-D6.10.3 A system to maintain adequate stocks of reagents and supplies for the procedures to be performed.
-D7: CC DDING AND LABELING OF CELLULAR THERAPY PRODUCTS
+D7: CODING AND LABELING OF CELLULAR THERAPY PRODUCTS